iAmJK44/serverless_pipelines/ModelCalculation_README.md

    ```
 2. Configure Lithops to use the built runtime (e.g. `model-calculation:1`).

+3. Create an S3 bucket named *`cb-geospatial-wildfire`*.

-3. Download the [LiDAR files](https://www.icgc.cat/es/Descargas/Elevaciones/Datos-lidar)  and upload them to an S3 bucket named *`cb-geospatial-wildfire`* .
+4. Download the [LiDAR files](https://www.icgc.cat/es/Descargas/Elevaciones/Datos-lidar)  and store them in a directory called *`input-las-tiles`* .

-4. Follow the instructions in the notebook to execute the code.
+5. Follow the instructions in the notebook to execute the code.

 **NOTE:**  you can change the names of the S3 bucket but then you have to change them in the notebook too.